Bill Murray tees off at AT&T Pebble Beach Pro-Am – KION546

 While Brown is from the Central Coast, other fans travel great distances to see Murray in action.
 Brody Goins traveled over 2,000 miles for this year's tournament.

-Goins not only donned a Bill Murray "Space Jam" jersey, he brought along a "Caddyshack" golf towel as well.
+Goins not only donned a Bill Murray "Space Jam" jersey but also a "Caddyshack" golf towel.

 "He saw me after so many holes and came right up to me and signed it," Goins said.
 "It is just amazing that he sought me out of everybody."